Upcoming Medical Conferences in JacksonvilleSearch Criteria : United States of America Jacksonville

 Clinical Pharmacogenomics: A Case-Based Approach for your Practice 2019 is organized by Mayo Clinic and will be held on Jun 08, 2019 at Mayo Clinic- Kinne Auditorium, Jacksonville, Florida, United States of America.
-Target Audience: This course is designed for practicing clinicians, NPs, PAs, and pharmacists who want to learn how to apply pharmacogenomics to their clinical practice.
+Target Audience: This course is designed by and for physicians, pharmacists, nurse practitioners, physician assistants, and any other member of the health care team who want to learn how to apply pharmacogenomics to their clinical practice.
 Accreditation: • 8.00 ABIM • 8.00 ACPE • 8.00 AMA PRA Category 1 Credit™ • 8.00 Attendance Course Description: This is a multidisciplinary course review of pharmacogenomic testing and its application to clinical practice.
 The emergence of pharmacogenomic science is growing rapidly.
 Over 100 medications now contain pharmacogenomic data in their prescribing information.
 Furthermore, over 70% of medication effects and side effects are related to a patient's genetics.
 These case-based sessions and basic concept review is designed for the busy clinician and other members of the healthcare team.
 Course Highlights: Upon conclusion of this program, participants should be able to: • Discuss the foundational pharmacogenomics principles. • Define basic genetic/genomic concepts and nomenclature. • Evaluate existing evidence and guidelines for use in clinical decision making. • Describe the considerations for selecting a pharmacogenomics test based on an individual clinical scenario. • Apply pharmacogenomic test results to make recommendations for an individualized medication management plan.
 Attendance at this Mayo Clinic course does not indicate nor guarantee competence or proficiency in the performance of any procedures which may be discussed or taught in this course.
-Additional details will be posted as soon as they are available.

 Jun 10 - 14, 2019 | CME 40.00 | USD $1200 | Jacksonville, Florida

 Skull Base and Aneurysms Rhoton Course: Microsurgical and Endoscopic Approaches 2019 is organized by Mayo Clinic and will be held from Jun 10 - 14, 2019 at Mayo Clinic Simulation Center, Jacksonville, Florida, United States of America.
 Target Audience: This course is designed for neurosurgery medical providers at various stages of their careers including residents, fellows, attendings, nurse practitioners and physician assistants.
-Accreditation: • 40.00 Attendance Course Highlights: • Review of surgical approaches and operative techniques pertaining to the surgical treatment of skull base lesions such as skull base tumors, cerebral aneurysms, and other disorders. • Combines both microscopic and endoscopic techniques with simulated micro-anastomosis training session to improve microsurgical skills. • Intensive hands-on cadaver dissection sessions, covering a broad spectrum of transcranial approaches. • Participants will work in teams on prepared injected fixed specimens under the guidance of a distinguished expert Faculty.
-Learning Objectives: Upon the conclusion of this program, participants should be able to: • Identify the major skull base approaches to various neurosurgical and vascular disorders affecting the skull base and brain • Review the appropriate approaches and microsurgical techniques for treatment of complex neurosurgical disorders • Demonstrate various techniques during hands-on sessions on cadaveric specimens to improve skills • Perform techniques for pretemporal, cavernous sinus and far lateral approaches Additional details will be posted as soon as they are available.
+Accreditation: • 40.00 Attendance Note: This Course will not offer CME Credits Course Highlights: • Review of surgical approaches and operative techniques pertaining to surgical treatment of skull base lesions such as skull base tumors, cerebral aneurysms, and other disorders • Combines both microscopic and endoscopic techniques with simulated micro-anastomosis training session to improve microsurgical skills • Intensive hands-on cadaver dissection sessions, covering a broad spectrum of transcranial approaches • Participants will work in teams on prepared injected fixed specimens under the guidance of a distinguished expert Faculty Learning Objectives: Upon the conclusion of this program, participants should be able to: • Identify the major skull base approaches to various neurosurgical and vascular disorders affecting the skull base and brain • Review the appropriate approaches and microsurgical techniques for treatment of complex neurosurgical disorders • Demonstrate various techniques during hands-on sessions on cadaveric specimens to improve skills • Perform techniques for pretemporal, cavernous sinus and far lateral approaches Additional details will be posted as soon as they are available.